Dual-Channel Multiplex Graph Neural Networks for Recommendation: Related Work

-For GCN models, the general paradigm is to construct a unified user-item graph based on all relations, and then perform GCN operations on the graph to learn user embeddings \cite{jin2020multi,cheng2023multi,xia2021graph,xuan2023knowledge,yan2023mb}.
-MBGCN \cite{jin2020multi} learns relation contributions on a unified user-item graph and models relation semantics on an item-item interaction graph.
-The final prediction is an aggregation of the prediction scores obtained from relation contributions and relation semantics.
-MB-CGCN~\cite{cheng2023multi} is a multi-behavior recommendation model with a cascading graph convolutional network that exploits the behavior dependency in embedding learning by using embeddings learned from one relation after a feature transformation operation as input features for embedding learning of the next relation.
-MBGMN~\cite{xia2021graph} is a multi-behavior recommendation framework with graph meta-networks that incorporates multi-behavior pattern modeling into a meta-learning paradigm to enable user-item interaction learning to discover topologically relevant relation representations to automatically extract behavior heterogeneity and interaction diversity for recommendation.
-Xuan et al. \cite{xuan2023knowledge} proposed a knowledge-enhanced multi-behavioral comparative learning recommendation (KMCLR) framework, which includes the use of a multi-behavior learning module to extract personalized relation information about a user to enhance user embedding, a knowledge enhancement module to derive a more robust perceptual representation of item knowledge, and an optimization phase to model the coarse-grained similarities and fine-grained differences between users' multiplex relations.
-Except for NMTR~\cite{gao2019learning} and MB-CGCN~\cite{cheng2023multi}, Yan et al. \cite{yan2023cascading} proposed a CRGCN model that addresses this limitation by using a cascaded GCN structure for multi-task learning.
-However, due to the residual design, it can only use a single layer of GCNs for auxiliary behaviors.
+For GCN-based models, the typical approach involves constructing a unified U-I graph that incorporates all relations.
+Subsequently, GCN operations are applied on this graph to learn embeddings for users~\cite{jin2020multi,cheng2023multi,xia2021graph,xuan2023knowledge,yan2023mb}.
+MBGCN~\cite{jin2020multi} learns relation contributions on a unified U-I graph and in the I-I (item-item) interaction graph models relation semantics.
+The final prediction combines prediction scores derived from both relation contributions and relation semantics.
+MB-CGCN~\cite{cheng2023multi} is a multi-behavior recommendation model employing a cascading graph convolutional network.
+This model leverages behavior dependencies in embedding learning by using embeddings learned from one relation, after the feature transformation, as input features for the embedding learning of the next relation.
+MBGMN~\cite{xia2021graph} is a multi-behavior recommendation model that utilizes graph meta-networks, and it introduces a meta-learning framework that integrates multi-behavior pattern modeling, enabling the learning of user-item interactions to uncover topologically relevant relation representations.
+This approach automatically extracts interaction diversity and behavior heterogeneity to enhance recommendation effectiveness.
+Xuan et al. \cite{xuan2023knowledge} introduce the Knowledge-enhanced Multi-behavioral Contrastive Learning Recommendation (KMCLR), which incorporates a multi-behavior learning module for extracting personalized relation information about users for enhancing user embeddings.
+It also includes a knowledge enhancement module aimed at deriving robust perceptual representations of item knowledge.
+Additionally, an optimization phase is employed to model both coarse-grained similarities and fine-grained differences among users' multiplex relations.
+Except for NMTR~\cite{gao2019learning} and MB-CGCN~\cite{cheng2023multi}, Yan et al. \cite{yan2023cascading} introduce the CRGCN model, which addresses this limitation by employing a cascaded GCN structure for multi-task learning.
+However, because of its residual design, CRGCN is constrained to employing a single layer of GCNs for auxiliary behavior relations.